 It's likely you'll come across a range of new processes and procedures in your role as a student representative.
-This page will explain some of the processes, protocols and names you will encounter during your board meetings.
+This page will explain some of the processes, protocols, and terms you will encounter.

-Always remember that you're new - so you're not expected to know everything!
-The best way to learn is to ask questions if there's anything happening that you don't understand or are unfamiliar with.
+Always remember that you're new, so you're not expected to know everything!
+The best way to learn is to ask questions.